defunctzombie/defunctzombie.github.com/_posts/2012-12-13-the-copy-and-paste-virus.md

 ## the hammer

-Today is the day you say **NO MORE** to massive, unorganized repositories of javascript files and start using modules.
+Today is the day you say **NO MORE** to massive, unorganized repositories of JavaScript files and start using modules.
 You don't have to add any extra metapackages or publish your code in any special place to do this.
-To get you started, I have provided a very very basic tool which will build your multi file javascript projects called [reunion](https://github.com/shtylman/reunion).
+To get you started, I have provided a very very basic tool which will build your multi file JavaScript projects called [reunion](https://github.com/shtylman/reunion).
 I have even provided a makefile snippet to use it when creating the final code bundle for others.

 #### use [reunion](https://github.com/shtylman/reunion) in your codebase NOW with minimal effort on your part!

 You don't have to dive in 100% from day 1.
-If you have a jquery plugin, you can still use that wonderful global $ **var $ = window.jQuery** in your module works!.
-However, these first steps will make your code that much easier to follow and eventually you will be able to *require('jquery');* just like anything else!
+If you have a jQuery plugin, you can still use that wonderful global $ **var $ = window.jQuery** in your module works!.
+However, these first steps will make your code that much easier to follow and eventually you will be able to *require('jQuery');* just like anything else!

 ## no overhead

 Reunion require functionality is **TINY**.
 The minified require function comes in at ~140 bytes!
 Since reunion puts everything into a single closure for you, you still benefit from excellent minification.
 Even more, each module is put into a function which means it can be minified locally and allows for the minifier to reuse more of the shorter variable names.

 It wasn't until I started writing node.js code and modules that I realized how stupid front end file organization and usage was and cotninues to be for so many people.
-As soon as I started writing modules and separating code, javascript got that much easier and maintainable.
+As soon as I started writing modules and separating code, JavaScript got that much easier and maintainable.
 Tests are easier to localize and common components can be shared much easier.
 More importantly, given the right tool, I could package any module however I wanted!

 What about other loaders?
 We are back to a tooling issue.
 The great thing about commonjs requires is that they are super easy to tool around!
 If you want AMD output, just send me a pull request for and AMD target.
 That's it!
 Now only one place has to worry about the right closure format.
-Everyone else just has simple and clean javascript!
+Everyone else just has simple and clean JavaScript!

 ## the future

 Reunion is a very simple tool.
-In the next post, I am going to talk about tools like [npm](http://npmjs.org), [script](https://github.com/shtylman/node-script), and [browserify](https://github.com/substack/node-browserify) and how they can completely revolutionize how you develop and share javascript.
+In the next post, I am going to talk about tools like [npm](http://npmjs.org), [script](https://github.com/shtylman/node-script), and [browserify](https://github.com/substack/node-browserify) and how they can completely revolutionize how you develop and share JavaScript.

 And remember! **LET THE TOOL DO THE WORK!**